SailingSteve/WeVoteCordova/README.md

 It is possible to develop for Cordova without IDEs, but you are on your own if you take that path.
-An important note about both IDEs, is that they are "needed" for running and debugging iOS and Android apps, but there is no need to setup GIT in either of them, all the changes that you make within the IDEs affect files that are in the WeVoteCordova directory that you just made.
-Checkin any changes from the WeVoteCordova directory with the same tools you use to develope the webapp.
+An important note about both IDEs, is that they are "needed" for running and debugging iOS and Android apps, but there is no need to setup GIT in either of them, all the changes that you make within the IDEs alter files that are in the WeVoteCordova directory that you just made.
+Checkin any changes from the WeVoteCordova directory with the same tools you use to develop the webapp.
 Most Cordova changes in this mature app, are version upgrades of included packages, and version changes for the apps we deploy in the Apple iOS App Store and the Google Android Play Store.

-Install Apple Xcode from the MacOS App Store, you will need a Mac for the iOS part of this project, and a Mac will also be fine for Android development.
+Install Apple Xcode from the MacOS App Store, you will need a Mac for the iOS part of this project, and that same Mac will also be fine for Android development.

 For Android, install the [Android Studio](https://developer.android.com/studio/index.html)